 Can I use solar panels instead of a generator for power outages?

 You can if you include batteries to store power; how long an outage you can store power for depends on how much you use.

 Do I need batteries?

 Most of the systems HAREI members have installed do not include batteries; instead, they send any excess power to the grid to be used by others and get a credit that can be used later when the sun is not generating enough.

 Can I put up solar panels as part of a car port, or shed, or gazebo?

 How are the panels attached to my roof?

 There are a few different methods available; we can help you evaluate the pros and cons for your structure.

 You may want to replace the roof before installing panels over it, since removing and replacing them later would add cost.
-Having panels over your roof may have some protective value, extending the life of your roof.

 How will solar panels affect the value of my home?